 Urine samples for infection 1 week

 Nail clippings for fungal infection 8 weeks

-Smear results 8 weeks (the NHS always writes to you about these results)
+Smear results 8 weeks (the Cervical Smear Screening team will write directly to you about these results)

 Getting the results of tests organised by the hospital